sedyldz/fingerprint-python-starter/README.md

 - **Health check**: `GET /health` - Returns server status
 - **View accounts**: `GET /api/accounts` - Lists all created accounts (for testing purposes)

-## Next steps

-You now have a working back-end fraud check using Fingerprint.
-From here, you can expand your logic with more Smart Signals, adjust thresholds based on your risk tolerance, or introduce additional checks for suspicious users.

-These same techniques apply to a wide range of fraud prevention use cases, from detecting fake reviews to blocking payment abuse or preventing account takeover.

 ## API Reference

 ### POST /api/create-account